 Aside from carbon-14 dating, the lab also provides stable isotope analysis of various materials including carbonates, non-cremated bones and water.
 For materials that do not need pretreatment, results are reported in 7 business days.
 For materials that need pretreatment like bones, the standard turnaround time is 14 business days.

-For price list requests and other cost-related inquiries, please contact the lab using this contact form.
+For price requests and other cost-related inquiries, please contact the lab using these contact forms:

 When requesting for an estimate or formal quotation, please indicate the currency, analysis required (radiocarbon dating or stable isotope analysis), the number of samples, material type (e.g. water, sediments) and billing address.
 For AMS dating services quotations, please also include the turnaround time (standard, priority or time-guide).

-This entry was posted on Friday, December 7th, 2018 and is filed under Uncategorized .
+This entry was posted on Friday, December 7th, 2018 and is filed under Beta Analytic Updates, Conferences & Other Events .